CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/resource-costing.md

     |  8  | Pieces per minute |  1/V/(60 × H)  |
     |  9  |  Pieces per hour  |   1/(T × H)    |

-    H - Hourly Rate

-    V - a value for a given time for a Resource, e.g., in the screenshot above Queue Time value is 30
+    where, *H* - Hourly Rate, *V* - a value for a given time for a Resource, e.g., in the screenshot above Queue Time value is 30.

-2. Fixed Overhead Cost – fixed overhead is a set of costs that usually do not change with changes in activity, e.g., factory rent.
-Three values can define it:
+2. **Fixed Overhead Cost** – Includes costs that do not vary with production output, such as rent.
+Key components include:

-    - Fixed O/H – main fixed overhead cost
+        - **Fixed O/H**: main fixed overhead cost
-    - Fixed O/H % – percent value of an Hourly Rate to be added to fixed overhead
+        - **Fixed O/H %**: percent value of an Hourly Rate to be added to fixed overhead
-    - Fixed O/H % Cost – value calculated based on Hourly Rate and Fixed O/X %
+        - **Fixed O/H % Cost**: value calculated based on Hourly Rate and Fixed O/X %
-    - Fixed O/H Other – it is possible to define other fixed costs
+        - **Fixed O/H Other**: it is possible to define other fixed costs
-    - Fixed O/H SubTotal – overall fixed overhead value: Fixed O/H + Fixed O/H % Cost + Fixed O/H Other
+        - **Fixed O/H SubTotal**: overall fixed overhead value: Fixed O/H + Fixed O/H % Cost + Fixed O/H Other

-3. Variable Overhead Cost – costs that may vary significantly in relation to production output changes, e.g., production supplies.
+3. **Variable Overhead Cost** – costs that may vary significantly in relation to production output changes, e.g., production supplies.

-    - Variable O/H – main variable overhead cost
+    - **Variable O/H**: main variable overhead cost
-    - Variable O/H % – percent value of an Hourly Rate to be added to the variable overhead
+    - **Variable O/H %**: percent value of an Hourly Rate to be added to the variable overhead
-    - Variable O/H % Cost – percent value of an Hourly Rate to be added to the variable overhead
+    - **Variable O/H % Cost**: percent value of an Hourly Rate to be added to the variable overhead
-    - Variable O/H Other – it is possible to define other variable costs
+    - **Variable O/H Other**: it is possible to define other variable costs
-    - Variable O/H Sub-Total – overall variable overhead value: Variable O/H + Variable O/H % Cost + Variable O/H Other
+    - **Variable O/H Sub-Total**: overall variable overhead value: Variable O/H + Variable O/H % Cost + Variable O/H Other
-4. Total

-    Added up values from the following fields: Hourly Rate, Fixed O/H SubTotal, Variable O/H SubTotal.
+4. **Total** - Combined total of Hourly Rate, Fixed Overhead SubTotal, and Variable Overhead SubTotal.

-    It is possible to define structured overhead costs.
-Click [here](../costing-material-and-resources/item-costing/multistructure-fixed-and-variable-overhead-costs.md) to find out more.
+    For a detailed breakdown of structured overhead costs, refer to [Multistructure Fixed and Variable Overhead Costs](../costing-material-and-resources/item-costing/multistructure-fixed-and-variable-overhead-costs.md).

 ### Labor

-Resource Costs are expressed as an Hourly rate, and this Hourly rate may be a combined machine and labor value.
+Resource Costs are calculated as an Hourly Rate, which may combine both machine and labor costs into a single value.

-If machine and labor rates are required separately, there are two ways to do it:
+If machine and labor rates need to be separated, you can achieve this using one of the following methods:

+1. **Add Labor Costs as Overhead**:

-Adding the labor rate as fixed overhead (or variable overhead) as a specific value, e.g., 10, or as a % of the Hourly rate, e.g., 10% of 20 = 2 (you can use [Multistructure Fixed and Variable Overhead Costs option](./item-costing/multistructure-fixed-and-variable-overhead-costs.md))
+    Include the labor rate as a fixed or variable overhead.
+This can be defined as a specific value (e.g., 10) or as a percentage of the Hourly Rate (e.g., 10% of 20 = 2).
+For more details, refer to [Multistructure Fixed and Variable Overhead Costs option](./item-costing/multistructure-fixed-and-variable-overhead-costs.md).

+2. **Create a Separate Resource for Labor**:

-Create a specific resource called Labor and assign its costs and Resource Accounting codes.
+    Define a distinct resource labeled "Labor" and assign appropriate costs and Resource Accounting codes to it.

 ## Resource Accounting